This solution describes three example architectures that you can use to distribute data across Google Cloud regions.

 - Custom applications that run on App Engine or Compute Engine directly exchange messages with other custom applications using REST APIs.
 This is a more tightly coupled architecture than with the hybrid architecture, and therefore achieves more predictable latency.

 - Storage Transfer Service is used to synchronize Cloud Storage buckets.
 Alternatively, the gsutil tool can be used for on-demand transfers between buckets across regions.

-Learn more about data management on GCP from the following links:
+Learn more about data management on Google Cloud from the following links: